2018 SUMMER PREMIUM COLLECTIONS

-Faculty and Staff on 9-month appointments have historically had summer premiums and surcharges collected from the last paycheck of the Spring Semester.
-Starting this year, summer premiums for life insurance will be collected from the May 10th paycheck, and medical premiums and surcharges, if any, will be collected from the May 25th paycheck.
+Faculty and Staff on academic or 9-month appointments will have summer premiums and surcharges collected from the last paychecks of the Spring Semester.
+Summer premiums for life insurance will be collected from the May 10th paycheck, and medical premiums and surcharges, if any, will be collected from the May 25th paycheck.
 The lump sum premium will be the equivalent of seven pay periods (a May contribution, and all of June, July and August premiums).

 For individuals on other less than 12-month appointments (9.5, 10 or 11 months appointments), deduction dates will vary based on when the summer break occurs.

 Additional information can also be found in the Frequently Asked Questions.